vpulim/node-soap/Readme.md

   };
 ```

+### Server Events

+Server instances emit the following events:

+* request - Emitted for every received messages.
+  The signature of the callback is `function(request, methodName)`.
+* headers - Emitted when the SOAP Headers are not empty.
+  The signature of the callback is `function(headers, methodName)`.

+The sequence order of the calls is `request`, `headers` and then the dedicated
+service method.

 ### SOAP Fault

 A service method can reply with a SOAP Fault to a client by `throw`ing an